JustinGOSSES/data_dot_json_over_time/README.md

 Of the 3 agencies in the initial analysis set, only NASA's' data.json showed datasets identifiers in the first snapshot not present in the second snapshot, totally 198 dataset identifiers.
 This compares data.json snapshots on 2024-10-09 and 2025-02-07.

+The 2024-10-09 data.json had 22,360 datasets described.
+The 2025-02-07 had 22,382 datasets,
+so even with some datasets seemingly missing in the newer data.json, the total number of datasets described by metadata went up.

 Of those 198, it seems at least 33 were situations where the datset identifer changed but the title did not, suggesting these might just be identifer changes related to underlying system